Moonage Daydream (film): Marketing

 An official teaser trailer for the film was uploaded to YouTube on 23 May 2022.
 A full trailer was released on 27 July.

 Release

 Moonage Daydream had its world premiere at the 2022 Cannes Film Festival on 23 May 2022.
 It was released in IMAX and theatres in the United States on 16 September 2022.
-It is also expected to be released for streaming on HBO Max in spring 2023.
-The documentary was released in DVD format on 15 November 2022.
+It was also expected to be released for streaming on HBO Max in spring 2023.
+The documentary was released on DVD and Blu-ray on 15 November 2022.
+It also was released on Ultra HD Blu-ray by the Criterion Collection in September 2023.

 Soundtrack

 To accompany the film, a soundtrack album containing music of Bowie's used therein was announced on 25 August 2022.
-An initial digital release was set for 16 September 2022, with a two-disc CD version to follow on 18 November 2022 and a three-disc vinyl record release at an unspecified point in 2023.
+An initial digital release was set for 16 September 2022, with a two-disc CD version to follow on 18 November 2022 and a three-disc vinyl record release was released on 31 March 2023.
 The music on the album consists of rare or previously unreleased live tracks, as well as newly created remixes, interspersed with monologues from Bowie himself.